Once you’ve heard the dreaded words, you have cancer, you can’t go back.

 On top of my own personal trail of cancer dates/ anniversaries/reminders, there is also my mother’s trail.

 No wonder it’s so hard to forget about cancer for long.
 It’s down-right impossible.
 There are simply too many reminders.

-It’s like cancer has penciled itself in over and over again, taking up way too many dates and times in my planner for the past eight years.
+It’s like cancer has penciled itself in over and over again, taking up way too many dates and times in my planner for years.

-Eighteen months have passed since my diagnosis, but it cancer still has a way of continuing to intrude even when I’m supposed to be done.
+Eighteen months have passed since my diagnosis, but cancer still has a way of continuing to intrude even when I’m supposed to be done.

 And I’m supposed to be done.

-I’m supposed to have moved on.
-I’m supposed to have found and embraced my new normal.
+I’m supposed to have moved on and embraced my new normal.
 I’m supposed to have taken my life back.